rundeck/docs/docs/api/rundeck-api.md

 ### Get Current Execution Mode ###

 Gets the current execution mode.
-Additionally, if the current mode is **passive** the response status will be ``HTTP 503 - Service Unavailable``.
+Additionally, if the current mode is **passive** and you include the flag "passiveAs503=true" the response status will be ``HTTP 503 - Service Unavailable``.

 **Request:**

 GET /api/32/system/executions/status
+GET /api/32/system/executions/status?passiveAs503=true

 **Response**